khalilou88/semantic-components/libs/re-captcha/README.md

 ## Features

 - Effortless integration of Google reCAPTCHA with Angular applications.
-- Supports reCAPTCHA v2 (checkbox and invisible) based on resolving a challenge and v3 based on score (invisible verification).
+- Supports reCAPTCHA v2 (checkbox and invisible based on resolving a challenge) and v3 (invisible verification based on score).
 - Supports displaying multiple reCAPTCHA instances on the same page.
 - Works seamlessly with both reactive and template-driven forms.
 - Leverages the latest Angular features, including **signal inputs** and **standalone components** for enhanced modularity and reactivity.